The red lionfish is an apex predator in coral reef environments.

 Diet / Feeding

-• Red lionfish are apex predators in the coral reef environment.
+• The red lionfish is one of the apex predators in the coral reef environment.

-• Diet consists of small fish, crustaceans (shrimp and crab) and other invertebrates.
+• Its diet consists of small fish, crustaceans (shrimp and crab) and other invertebrates.

 • This species is a solitary, nocturnal hunter that stalks its prey and corners it using outstretched and expanded pectoral fins.
 The prey is seized in a lightning-quick lunge and is then swallowed whole.